-The White Law Group is investigating potential securities claims involving Next Financial Group (CRD# 46214, Houston, Texas)
+The White Law Group is investigating potential securities claims involving Next Financial Group.

-Next Financial Group, headquartered in Houston, Texas, is a national financial advisory firm.
-According to its FINRA Broker Report, the firm reportedly has 30 disclosure events on its broker record including 24 regulatory events, and 3 arbitrations.
+Next Financial Group (CRD# 46214, Houston, Texas) headquartered in Houston, Texas, is a national financial advisory firm.
+According to its FINRA Broker Report, the firm reportedly has 33 disclosure events on its broker record including 27 regulatory events, and 3 arbitrations.

-Next Financial Group has had numerous violations with regulators including the sale of fraudulent private placements, excessive trading, and excessive broker commissions.
-After FINRA fined Next $1.54 million and ordered it to pay $2.1 million in restitution in 2017 the firm apparently adopted new corrective measures, but FINRA claims these procedures were flawed, ultimately allowing more misconduct.
+After FINRA fined Next Financial $1.54 million and ordered it to pay $2.1 million in restitution in 2017 the firm apparently adopted new corrective measures, but FINRA claims these procedures were flawed, ultimately allowing more misconduct.

 February 2020 – Texas Securities Commission orders Next Financial Group to refund $500,000 to customers.